camunda/camunda/docs/src/basics/client-server.md

 * Handling operational issues (updating workflow instance payloads, resolving incidents)

 More about Zeebe clients:
 * Clients connect to the Zeebe gateway via [gRPC](https://grpc.io), which uses http/2-based transport.
+To learn more about gRPC in Zeebe, check out the [gRPC section of the docs](/grpc/README.html).
 * The Zeebe project includes officially-supported Java and Go clients, and gRPC makes it possible to generate clients in a range of different programming languages.
 [Community clients](https://awesome.zeebe.io) have been created in other languages, including C#, Ruby, and JavaScript.
 * Client applications can be scaled up and down completely separately from Zeebe--the Zeebe brokers do not execute any business logic.

 ## Gateway

-The gateway, which proxies requests to brokers, acts as a single entry point to a Zeebe cluster.
-This makes the cluster relatively easy to secure.
+The gateway, which proxies requests to brokers, serves as a single entry point to a Zeebe cluster.

-The gateway is stateless and sessionless, and gateways can be replicated as necessary for load balancing and high availability.
+The gateway is stateless and sessionless, and gateways can be added as necessary for load balancing and high availability.

 ## Broker